 Things to see and do

-The riders have set off from the starting point - looking for something to do in the Port?
+Looking for something to do in the Port?
 Port Adelaide was the official entrance to South Australia until the 1940s and is home to many local historical gems.
 Take this opportunity to visit the South Australian Maritime Museum, the National Rail Museum and the South Australian Aviation Museum, all conveniently on Lipson Street.
 Or look out over the marina from the 149-year-old Port Adelaide-Neptune Island Lighthouse.
 Only in its current location since 1986, this is a beautiful piece of South Australian history and offers a magnificent view.

 Above: Hart's Mill Precinct, Port Adelaide [Pic: South Australian Tourism Commission]

 Port Adelaide celebrates Street Art so much that it attracts talented artists from around the globe to create and admire the installations.
 Stroll through the streets in Port Adelaide and admire the artistic talent, big and small.